The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 The calendar-year assessment: why the summer window matters most

 A club entering the summer 2026 window with an existing squad cost ratio at or near 70% must treat every acquisition as a compliance decision, not just a sporting one.
-A single signing on €10 million per year wages, with a €50 million transfer fee on a five-year contract (€10 million annual amortisation) and €5 million in agent fees, adds €25 million to the SCR numerator in calendar year 2026.
-If the club's relevant revenues for 2026 are €400 million, that single signing moves the ratio by 6.25 percentage points before accounting for any other activity in the window.
+A signing on €10 million annual wages, a €50 million transfer fee on a five-year contract and €5 million of agent/intermediary costs may add up to €25 million to the annualised squad-cost base.
+The actual 2026 SCR impact will depend on the registration date and accounting treatment.

 For the four Premier League clubs sanctioned in June 2026, the summer 2026 window is the most immediately critical moment in their compliance trajectory.
-Aston Villa's €22.5 million fine is entirely conditional on demonstrating a significant reduction in their squad cost ratio during calendar year 2026.
-Newcastle's settlement agreement carries annual intermediate targets.
+Aston Villa’s €22.5 million fine includes a €15 million conditional element linked to continuing to significantly decrease its squad cost ratio in 2026.
+Newcastle’s Football Earnings Rule settlement carries annual intermediate targets, while Newcastle also received a separate Squad Cost Rule fine.
 Every transfer decision made before 11pm on 1 September 2026 is a direct input into the compliance picture that the CFCB will assess in the 2026/27 monitoring cycle.

 For the full picture of how the June 2026 enforcement decisions interact with the summer 2026 window, see Article 7 in this series on agent fees, amortisation and transfer window planning.
 For the companion piece on the Football Earnings Rule and its three-year assessment mechanism, see Article 3 in this series.